Clark County (IL) Democrat

 stay and defend his good name even though it be necessary to appeal

 to the courts.
-He has threatened to sue a number of the
+He has threatened to sue a number of the members of

 his congregation for slander.
-The young minister is
+The young minister is unfortunate in

 being single and his friend claim that all the young women of the